open-politics/SSARE/README.md

 **Delivering:**
     - An up to date Vector Search endpoint for RAG/ LLM applications \
-    - An up to date news database for lots of other applications \
+    - An up to date news SQL database for lots of other applications \
     - A ressource to track entities over arbitrary sources with simple sorting scripts (like affiliations, organisations) \
     - Geojson for article locations on a map

-Spin up your own news brain!
+**Spin up your own news brain!**

+*Semantic Search Engine? \
+Semantic Search is process that retrieves related articles by contextual similarity of situations described in natural language.
+A retrieval technique which opens up new paradigms of information ranking and retrieval.
+It is a quite popular choice to enhance Large Language Models with a "memory" of relevant articles.
+This project hopes to combine the ammenities of a classical SQL database with a vector database*

 ![SSARE](media/banner.jpg)